Birrellc/Navigating-Newcastle/README.md

 - The Goal of this website/project is to create a brief resource on the "Geordie Dialect" of Newcastle.
 - The website will be aimed at people interested in the history or dialect of Newcastle and also people interested in visiting.
-- This website will also provide a community spirit theme by allowing vistors or residents or former residents to add their own "Geordie Words" to the dictionary.
+- This website will also provide a community spirit theme by allowing visitors or residents or former residents to add their own "Geordie Words" to the dictionary.

 ---